borispovod/crypti-dapps-docs/BaseDAppCreation.md

 Before we start, we first need a publicly accessible repository to store our DApp source code.

-Sign up or log into your [Github](https://github.com/) account, and [create a new public repository](https://help.github.com/articles/create-a-repo/) using a name of your choosing.
+Sign up or log into your [GitHub](https://github.com/) account, and [create a new public repository](https://help.github.com/articles/create-a-repo/) using a name of your choosing.

 #### Unique Genesis Block

-Once we have created our Github repository, we can proceed to make a new unique genesis block, which we will use to test our DApp.
+Once we have created our GitHub repository, we can proceed to make a new unique genesis block, which we will use to test our DApp.
 To do so, open a command prompt and enter the following command:

 ```sh
 crypti-cli dapps -a